Spider-Man-Web-of-Shadows-Tools/WOS-Model-Blender-Addon/README.md

 The exporter allows exporting multiple collection at the same time, each to their own file, it calculates the filename hash (hash of the model name) and prepends it to the final filename.

-The exporter can export the following attributes:
+The exporter can export the following:
 - Positions
 - Indices (Triangle List converted to Triangle Strips for the game to consume)
 - Normals